-ART 290 Special Topics in Studio Art (4 hours)
+ART 290 Special Topics in Studio Art (1-4 hours)

 Studio exercises, in-studio lectures, outside assignments and critiques are designed to develop a basic understanding of various media, including printmaking and various specialties of artists-in-residence.
 Prerequisite: See individual course listing in the current semester course schedule.
+A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.

-ART 291 Special Topics in Art History (4 hours)
+ART 291 Special Topics in Art History (1-4 hours)

 An in-depth analysis of specific historical art periods will stress how major artists and trends were influenced by their times.
 Discussion of important events and ideas of significant individuals of the period will serve to provide the necessary background for a thorough comprehension of social and intellectual sources of art.
 It is recommended that students take COR 104 before taking this course.
+Prerequisite: See individual course listing in the current semester course schedule.